MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 	> react-native link mobile-center-crashes
 	> ```

-	For iOS, it will try to download the iOS Mobile Center SDK from **Cocoapods**, if you see an error like:
+	For iOS, it will try to download the iOS App Center SDK from **Cocoapods**, if you see an error like:

 	```
-	Added code to initialize iOS Mobile Center SDK in ios/reactnativesample/AppDelegate.m
+	Added code to initialize iOS App Center SDK in ios/reactnativesample/AppDelegate.m
 	Analyzing dependencies [!]
 Unable to find a specification for RNMobileCenterShared (~> {version})
 	```